Mice Busters: Fifth Graders Take on the School Garden Crisis

 Our member page.

-Additionally, other learners suggested a fundraiser and prepared presentations to support purchasing essential items.
+Several learners also suggested organizing a fundraiser and created presentations to help purchase essential items.
 Their passion is truly inspiring!

-While collaborating can be challenging, I want to help them address relationship issues, support one another, and achieve our goals together.
-I believe those skills will benefit them far beyond the garden.
+Although collaboration can be challenging, I am committed to helping them achieve our goals together, as these skills will benefit them well beyond the garden.

 Fundraiser presentation